Flowtask-ai/pdd-cursor-template/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-## 🐛 Descripción del Bug
+## 🐛 Bug Description

-Una descripción clara y concisa del bug.
+A clear and concise description of the bug.

-## 🔄 Pasos para Reproducir
+## 🔄 Steps to Reproduce

-1. Ve a '...'
+1. Go to '...'
-2. Haz clic en '....'
+2. Click on '....'
-3. Desplázate hacia abajo hasta '....'
+3. Scroll down to '....'
-4. Ver error
+4. See error

-## ✅ Comportamiento Esperado
+## ✅ Expected Behavior

-Una descripción clara de lo que esperabas que sucediera.
+A clear description of what you expected to happen.

-## 📸 Capturas de Pantalla
+## 📸 Screenshots

-Si es aplicable, agrega capturas de pantalla para ayudar a explicar tu problema.
+If applicable, add screenshots to help explain your problem.

-## 🖥️ Información del Sistema
+## 🖥️ System Information

-- **OS**: [ej. macOS, Windows, Linux]
+- **OS**: [e.g. macOS, Windows, Linux]
-- **Cursor Version**: [ej.
-0.1.0]
+- **Cursor Version**: [e.g. 0.1.0]
-- **PDD Template Version**: [ej.
-1.0.0]
+- **PDD Template Version**: [e.g. 1.0.0]

-## 📝 Contexto Adicional
+## 📝 Additional Context

-Agrega cualquier otro contexto sobre el problema aquí.
+Add any other context about the problem here.

-## 🔧 Solución Propuesta (Opcional)
+## 🔧 Proposed Solution (Optional)

-Si tienes una idea de cómo solucionarlo, compártela aquí.
+If you have an idea of how to fix it, share it here.